ch4inl3ss/dorfctf/PumpkinParty.md

 ## PumpkinParty
-After we launched the container, we got an ip for the host.
+When we launch the container, we get an ip for the host.
 Let's call it `$HOSTIP`.

 With `nmap $HOSTIP` we find out the host only listens on port 80.